 Command Sgt.
 Maj.
-Randy D. Randolph, a native of Syracuse, New York, enlisted in the Army on 15 May 2001, and attended Basic Training at Fort Jackson, South Carolina and trained as a Broadcast Journalist (46R) at Fort Meade, Maryland.
+Randy D. Randolph, a native of Syracuse, New York, enlisted in the Army on May 15, 2001.
+He attended Basic Training at Fort Jackson, South Carolina, and trained as a broadcast journalist (46R) at Fort Meade, Maryland.

 ASSIGNMENTS